immense/Remotely/README.md

 ## Remote Control Requirements
 * Windows: Only the latest version of Windows 10 is tested.
-	* Requires .NET Framework 4.8.
+	* Requires .NET Core Desktop Runtime.
 	* Windows 2016/2019 should work as well, but isn't tested regularly.
 * Linux: Only Ubuntu 18.04+ is tested.
 	* Your account must be set to auto login for unattended remote control to work.